Here’s the second-round projection for my 2021 NFL Mock Draft.

 40. Denver Broncos: Notre Dame OT Liam Eichenberg

-Edge rusher stands out as a potential weak spot for the Giants and at this point in the draft, Basham represents a solid option for them to add to the mix.
-Basham was a productive player at Wake Forest who could line up at a few spots for the Giants.
+Edge rusher stands out as a potential weak spot for the Giants and at this point in the draft, Rousseau represents a solid option for them to add to the mix.
+Rousseau was once considered to be a top-10 prospect in this year’s draft class and offers impressive size and length as an edge rusher.

-43. San Francisco 49ers: Kentucky CB Kelvin Joseph
+43. San Francisco 49ers: Georgia CB Eric Stokes

 44. Dallas Cowboys: Washington EDGE Joe Tryon